ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     bio: Oliver is a man of many hats but his core focus is managing our Supply Chain and purchasing materials.
 He is due to qualify in CIPS (Chartered Institute of Procurement & Supply) in summer 2021, after 4 lengthy years of night classes and exams.
-(Additional content pending).
-Oliver is a keen snowboarder and an F1 fanatic.
+Oliver is an awesome snowboarder and an F1 fanatic.
     image: /img/team4-2-.png
     interests:
       - snowboarding